-Inverted nipples usually develop during puberty and are the result of short milk ducts.
+Some people are born with inverted nipples, while others may develop them during puberty.
+They are caused by short milk ducts, and one or both nipples can be affected.
+Nipple inversion can occur in both men and women, although it is more commonly seen in women.
 If you have had an inverted nipple since puberty, there is unlikely to be an underlying medical problem.
-But if it has happened more recently you should see your GP straight away.
+If the nipple inversion has happened more recently you should see your GP straight away.

 If either or both of your nipples are inverted, an operation to correct them could help.
 Should you be considering this course of action, a conversation with a breast or plastic surgeon will be useful and we would be happy to arrange an appointment for you at the Circle hospital of your choice.
 Contact the team at Circle to get this scheduled in at your convenience.

 Inverted Nipple Correction is a surgical procedure to correct a turned-in nipple so that it protrudes normally.
 It is usually carried out under local anaesthetic.

 Your surgeon will make a small incision (cut) in the lower outer border of the nipple.
 Depending on the grade of inversion, the ducts leading to the nipple are then either gently stretched or divided.
 If the ducts are stretched they remain intact and breast feeding is usually possible following the operation.
 Once released, the nipple is held in a raised position with a suture (stitch).
 The sutures used to close the incision are dissolvable.